yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/README.md

 <a name="mvs"></a>
 ## 7. Multi-View Stereo

-Multi-View Stereo (MVS) is a technique used for dense 3D reconstruction of scenes using multiple 2D images of the same scene taken from different viewpoints.
-MVS aims to generate a dense 3D representation of the scene, where every pixel in the images is assigned a corresponding 3D point in the reconstructed space.
+Multi-View Stereo ```(MVS)``` is a technique used for dense ```3D reconstruction``` of scenes using ```multiple 2D images``` of the same scene taken from **different viewpoints**.
+MVS aims to generate a dense 3D representation of the scene, where every pixel in the images is assigned a corresponding 3D point in the ```reconstructed space```.

 <div align="center">
   <img src="https://github.com/yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/assets/59663734/659a32a0-6a58-4c70-9e6e-fe24ba096c50" width="580" height="370"/>
 </div>

-When working with matching images with known camera parameters, the 3D geometry of the scene allows for establishing correspondences between pixels in different images.
-When camera parameters are known, matching a pixel in one image with pixels in another image becomes a one-dimensional (1D) search problem.
+When working with matching images with known camera parameters, the 3D geometry of the scene allows for establishing ```correspondences``` between pixels in different images.
+When camera parameters are known, matching a pixel in one image with pixels in another image becomes a one-dimensional ```(1D)``` search problem.

 <div align="center">
   <img src="https://github.com/yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/assets/59663734/8b8e8aa6-4cf4-4368-8dac-07cb1c3f7c73"/>
 </div>

-Matching pixels across images is a challenging problem that is not unique to stereo or multi-view stereo. **Optical flow** is another active field that addresses the problem of dense correspondence across images.
+Matching pixels across images is a challenging problem that is not unique to stereo or multi-view stereo. **Optical flow** is another active field that addresses the problem of ```dense correspondence``` across images.
 However, there are some key differences between MVS and optical flow:

 1. Optical flow typically deals with a ```two-image problem```, similar to two-view stereo, whereas MVS involves ```multiple images```.